pxgrid/ui-spec-md/README.md

-# Screen Spec MD
+# UI Spec MD

 This is the successor to [ui\-spec\-md](https://github.com/pxgrid/ui-spec-md).

-Screen Spec MD is the efficient markdown compiler for Application screen documentation with [UI Flows](https://signalvnoise.com/posts/1926-a-shorthand-for-designing-ui-flows) Graph.
+UI Spec MD is the efficient markdown compiler for Application screen documentation with [UI Flows](https://signalvnoise.com/posts/1926-a-shorthand-for-designing-ui-flows) Graph.
-Screen Spec MD compiles special markdown with following features
+UI Spec MD compiles special markdown with following features

 -   YAML header consists of the title and screen capture image path
 -   Github-flavored Markdown